kyma-project/kyma/README.md

   ```
   ├── .github                     # Pull request and issue templates
   ├── components                  # Source code of all Kyma components
   ├── docs                        # Documentation source files
   ├── installation                # Installation scripts
   ├── resources                   # Helm charts and Kubernetes resources for the Kyma installation
   ├── tests                       # Acceptance tests
+  ├── common                      # Common Go libraries
+  ├── scripts                     # Scripts used for building
   └── tools                       # Source code of utilities used, for example, for the installation and testing
   ```